Quick Answer

 Adventure Rank 15Fourth slot opensReal Memory optimization becomes worth thinking about

-Game8 and Gamerch both describe a more flexible rainbow-style slot in the setup, which is why broad-value Memories stay useful even before your color puzzle is solved.
+A more flexible rainbow-style slot may also appear in the setup, which is why broad-value Memories stay useful even before your color puzzle is solved.

 Safe Early Upgrade Rules